Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Kerfuffle, BBC building wrap, 2004, Drappeggio in Ercolano, Aurelian Wall projection, Rome, 2009

 Drapery and portraiture continue as important themes.
 In Philadelphia, Cloth Cascades, was projected at night onto an adjacent gallery wall.
 Rideal showed MOI NON PLUS, a new work revealing the importance of a narrative that can suggest meanings locked within dumb textiles at the Erotic Cloth colloquium, University for the Creative Arts, London (20/03/15), her paper Erotic Cloth Echoes in Film will be published by Bloomsbury in 2018.
-This work was rooted in a previous commission Light Curtain/Drop Sari, for the exhibition Cotton: Global Threads, at The Whitworth Art Gallery, Manchester University (2012).
-It animated the Victorian architecture by night in tandem with a film and print installation viewed by day in the galleries.
+This work was rooted in a previous commission for the exhibition Cotton: Global Threads, at The Whitworth Art Gallery, Manchester University (2012).
 A British Academy Grant enabled her to film the cotton industry in India.
 Drapery as a research strand will inform the new work Rome and the Campagna: Splicing Time, in response to her Leverhulme Fellowship awarded in April 2016.

 Golden Years?1905-1950: a non-digital world.
 Self-expression, self-promotion, self-preservation, Louisiana Museum of Modern Art (2012) continued research previously realised in her books - Insights: Self-portraits, (2005) and Mirror/Mirror: Self-portraits by Women Artists (NPG & Watson-Guptill, N Y. 2001).
 Rideal is co-author with Kathleen Soriano of Madam and Eve, to be published by Laurence King, 2018.

 Uniquely I am qualified to work part-time at two institutions, the Slade School of Fine Art (UCL) and the National Portrait Gallery, London.
 At the Slade I have contributed to teaching, supervision, curriculum development and assessment.